display-interactive/PushBundle/README.md

                 new Display\PushBundle\DisplayPushBundle(),
                 ...

 Entities
 --------

-- Device -> store device
+- Device: store device
-- DeviceException -> store device exception on MessageType (means the device can't receinte that kind of message)
+- DeviceException: store device exception on MessageType (means the device can't receinte that kind of message)
-- Message -> store the push task and the translation_data
+- Messag: store the push task and the translation_data
-- MessageType -> store the different type of message.
+- MessageType: store the different type of message.
 One type = One text / One translation key
-- Sending -> Store sending by device
+- Sending: Store sending by device

 When we send the push manager always try to translate message with Message->translationData + MessageType.text + display_push: translation_domain